Are you part of the Global Green and Health Hospitals (GGHH) Network?

 This Forum provided an opportunity for people from diverse health backgrounds to learn, network and collaborate, and ultimately to further our environmental sustainability in healthcare work.
 The two days provided a mix of presentations, research, innovation and case studies, culminating in a panel discussion focused on pertinent topic issues.

-Please find below speakers presentations.
+Please click here for the forum report.
+Speakers' presentations can be found below.
 Video recordings, where available, will be uploaded shortly.

 Day one addressed the rising cost of energy, offering alternative energy technologies, energy efficiency, and innovative solutions for healthcare.

 Day two focused on local action and environmental change in the healthcare environment, waste minimisation and behaviour change.

 Mark Boulet, BehaviourWorks: Behaviour Change for Environmental Sustainability